pinterest/PINFuture/README.md

 Some important properties of Futures:
 - The value of a Future is not lazily computed.
 If a Future exists, the computation of its value is already in-flight.
 Even the eventual value of the Future is never used, it will still be computed.
 - A future is read-only.
-Once a Future is constructed, its computation has begun and there is no method on Future to influence the eventual value.
+Once a Future is constructed, its computation has begun and there is no method on Future to *influence* the eventual value - only methods to *get* the eventual value.

 ### Examples
 #### Method signatures